Digital Library

 Full Contents: click to dowload Download

-Paper Abstract: In this journal, we present a method called “AI Game Playing Approach for Fast Processor Allocation in Hypercube Systems using Veitch diagram (AIPA)” which achieves a fast and complete subcube recognition with a complexity that is far less than that of Gray Code (GC), Buddy, Modified Buddy, Modified Gray Code, Free List, Heuristic Processor Allocation (HPA), Tree Collapsing (TC) and other existing allocation policies.
-The crux of the strategy is to identify a free subcube that can fit the Veitch diagram (also called as the Karnaugh map or K-map).
+Paper Abstract: This paper proposes a method called “AI Game Playing Approach for Fast Processor Allocation in Hypercube Systems using Veitch diagram (AIPA)” which achieves a fast and complete subcube recognition with much less complexity than the other existing allocation policies such as Buddy, Gray Code (GC), Modified Buddy, Modified Gray Code, Free List, Heuristic Processor Allocation (HPA) and Tree Collapsing (TC).
+The basic idea of this strategy is to find out a free subcube that can fit the Veitch diagram also called as the Karnaugh map (K-map).
+This is aided with an AI Game playing approach to ensure optimality.
 The cells in the Veitch diagram attribute the processors.
-An AI Game playing approach is applied to ensure optimality along with a graph coloring approach with a resultant penalty factor computation, for effective implementation of the strategy.
-The algorithm deals with cubic as well as non-cubic allocation and is not only statically optimal but also optimal in a dynamic environment.
-Extensive performance analysis has been carried out with outcomes discussed comparatively with other allocation strategies.
-It is shown that our approach supersedes many others in terms of allocation and deallocation costs.
-The algorithm is also efficient in memory utilization and minimization of system fragmentation.
-Moreover, the simulation results illustrate that the AIPA strategy significantly improves performance.
+This strategy can be implemented efficiently by using a graph coloring approach with a resultant penalty factor computation.
+This algorithm deals with cubic as well as non-cubic allocation.
+It is not only statically optimal but also optimal in a dynamic environment.
+Extensive performance analyses were carried out and outcomes are discussed comparatively with other allocation strategies.
+It is shown that our approach proves to be better in allocation and deallocation costs.
+The algorithm also utilizes memory efficiently and minimizes the system fragmentation.
+Simulation results illustrate that the AIPA significantly improves the performance.

 Social Media Links